 If you already have a NE ticket with leftover days, and an upcoming trip requires more days, you are better off keeping the NE ticket for a future trip that you can fit on it, and purchase a separate ticket for the one which requires more days.

 Note that the No Expiration option ONLY applies to the use of the entitlements on the ticket, and not to the timeframe to upgrade the ticket.
-That still has to be done within 14 days of first use.
+Such tickets can only be upgraded within 14 days of first use.

 Upgrading Magic Your Way tickets

 You can add days to a MYW ticket, so long as the total number of days on the ticket (used or not) does not exceed 10.
-If you need more than 10 days, you either need to purchase an additional ticket, or more probably get an Annual Pass.
+If you need more than 10 days, you either need to purchase an additional ticket, or more probably get/upgrade to an Annual Pass.

 Upgrades do NOT extend the expiration time or upgrade window of a ticket – it remains 14 days of first use, regardless of what upgrades you perform when.
 The exception is when upgrading to a non-MYW ticket that does not have the 14 day limit, like an Annual Pass.
 However, when upgrading to tickets that expire based on a particular date, the date of expiration is based on the first use of the original ticket, not the upgrade date.
 For example, if you have a 7-day MYW ticket you first use on May 1st, and add the Park Hopper option on May 5th, the ticket still expires on May 14th.
 If you then upgrade to an Annual Pass on May 11th, the expiration of the AP is May 1st of the next year.